ALU-Schumacher/AUDITOR/media/website/content/_index.md

 # Auditor

-**Important: it is currently not advised to store records coming from the SLURM collector, the SLURM Epilog collector, or the Kubernetes collector together with records from the HTCondor collector.
-The former three store CPU times in milliseconds, the latter in seconds.**

 Auditor stands for **A**cco**u**nting **D**ata Handl**i**ng **T**oolbox For **O**pportunistic **R**esources.
 Auditor ingests accounting data provided by so-called *collectors*, stores it and provides it to the outside to so-called *plugins*.